svpino/twitter/README.md

 * [Everything you need to know about the batch size](https://twitter.com/svpino/status/1358286876822679552?s=20) — When using Gradient Descent, the batch size is one of the most consequential hyperparameters at our disposal.
 This is an explanation about the influence of the batch size.

 * [Are you overfitting to the validation set?](https://twitter.com/svpino/status/1371433872869711872?s=20) — You aren't doing yourself any favors if you aren't throwing away your validation data regularly.
 It's painful, I know, but you are looking for trouble if you don't do it.
 Let's talk about what happens with your data and your model.

+* [Always split your dataset before transforming the data](https://twitter.com/svpino/status/1426106650335842307?s=20) — You should always split your dataset before transforming the data.
+A valid concerned is about knowing the true range of a column without looking at all of your data.
+Let's explore this.

 * [Metrics and imbalanced classification problems](https://twitter.com/svpino/status/1357302018428256258?s=20) — I built a model to predict whether you'll be involved in a crash next time you get in a car.
 And it's 99% accurate!
 Allow me to show you.